Splenorrhaphy (Splenic Salvage)

 Billing Tips

-- Topical hemostatic agents (oxidized cellulose, gelatin, thrombin) applied during splenorrhaphy are generally included in the procedure and are not separately billed by the surgeon.
+- Topical hemostatic agents (oxidized cellulose, gelatin, thrombin) applied during splenorrhaphy are included in the procedure and are not separately billed by the surgeon.
 They may be separately billed as facility supply charges.